Yandex Cloud

 Warning

-You cannot manually restore a Network Load Balancer or target groups.
+You cannot manually restore a Network Load Balancer or its target groups.
 Recreate your LoadBalancer service.
 This will automatically create a load balancer and target groups.

 Was the article helpful?